SunLife equity release review 2022

-This review of SunLife’s equity release service is one in a series of equity release reviews featuring many of the nation’s leading providers.
-The series has been created to give you a helpful summary of the various plans on offer, so you can consider what might be best for you.
+This SunLife equity release review is one in a series of reviews featuring many of the nation’s leading providers.
+These reviews have been created to give you a helpful summary of the various plans on offer, so you can consider what might be best for you.

 The SunLife name goes back over 200 years.
 In 1900, it was the first to offer no-medical life insurance, and in 1979 it introduced over 50 life insurance to the market.
 Today, SunLife offers general life insurance, funeral plans, home, car, and pet insurance, alongside the now familiar SunLife Guaranteed Over 50 Plan.
-It also offers an equity release service provided by Age Partnership.
+The SunLife equity release is provided by Age Partnership.

 SunLife is a member of the Financial Conduct Authority and the Financial Services Compensation Scheme.
 Age Partnership is a member of the Equity Release Council, so SunLife’s equity release customers are protected by its rules and principles.